 Well, my dear sisters, it is that time again when we conclude our study.
 Hang on to your notes as we will be using them during our online study.
 You did hear about that, didn’t you?
 It begins Tuesday, June 20th at 5 pm PST.
 You will need to join the DIG Gals Bible Study Online Community.
 Click this image to take you to Facebook where you can request to join.

-In addition, you will need access to the Free Libraries on Go – Gather – Grow, so you can download and print the Study Aids and the Worksheet for 1 John.
+In addition, you will need access to the Resource Library on Go – Gather – Grow, so you can download and print the Study Aids and the Worksheet for 1 John.

 As always, please let me know your thoughts on 1 John, chapter 3.
 Did you enjoy this study?
 Were you able to either make your own chart or download the worksheet as your study aid?
 I look forward to meeting you in my DIG Gals Bible Study Online Community.
 Don’t forget to join the group!

-One more thing: If you live reading faith-based blogs, here’s a great source for a collection of wonderful blogs.
+One more thing: If you love reading faith-based blogs, here’s a great source for a collection of wonderful blogs.
 Click on the image to take you there!